bestalumninetwork/payments_page/README.md

 # Intro
 This is a simple setup to handling Stripe for BAN.
-It work by using a Nginx container for hosting the website and handle the Let's Encrypt certificate.
+It works by using a Nginx container for hosting the website and handle the Let's Encrypt certificate.
 There is also an import container which import the data from Stripe and exports it to a json-file, which is used to build the website.

 ## Requirement
 - docker
 - docker-compose

 ## Install
 This is meant to be run from a system user.
-So if you don't have one create it.
+So, if you don't have one create it.
 ```bash
 # The name of the system user
 NEW_USER=services